precice/precice.github.io/pages/community/precice-workshop-organizing.md

 - "save the date" announcement: one year ahead
 - call for contributions (needs a form): open six months ahead.
 An early call mainly acts as advertisement and helps participants that need a visa application to travel.
 - open registration (needs a form): the earlier the better, and useful as a concrete action when advertising.
 - abstract submission deadline and contribution acceptance: the earlier the better, typically before the early-bird registration deadline.
+Aim for 3-4 months before the workshop, to facilitate the visa process.
 The contribution acceptance can be as short as one week after the deadline.
 - early-bird registration deadline: important for estimating the number of participants, driven by the catering requirements.
 - request catering offers: typically 3-4 months before the workshop.
 - reserve tables for the workshop dinner: typically 3-4 months before the workshop.
-- late registration deadline: typically one week before the workshop, does not affect much.
+- late registration deadline: typically 2-3 weeks before the workshop, to give an accurate number of participants to the caterer.

 ## Registration infrastructure